Experience Excellence at the Region’s Most Preferred Orthopedic Practice

-As some of the most highly respected ankle specialists in the region, our ankle experts, Dr. Charles Milem, Dr. Keith Moore, Dr. William Martin, Dr. Joseph L. Polio, Dr. Geoffrey Hulse, Dr. Glenn Henning, and Dr. Joseph A. Polio, are committed to providing outstanding, patient-centered care to each of our patients.
+As some of the most highly respected ankle specialists in the region, our ankle experts, Dr. Charles Milem, Dr. Keith Moore, Dr. William Martin, Dr. Joseph L. Polio, Dr. Geoffrey Hulse, Dr. Glenn Henning, Dr. Joseph A. Polio, and Dr. Bryce Meredith, are committed to providing outstanding, patient-centered care to each of our patients.
 With years of experience and training, our ankle specialists excel in thoroughly and accurately assessing, diagnosing, and treating ankle injuries as well as other conditions that can develop in the foot and ankle such as common foot conditions or bunions.
 Our ankle and foot doctors also offer a wide variety of traditional nonoperative treatment methods as well as state-of-the-art surgeries, including arthroscopic surgery, fracture repair, ankle replacement, and ankle fusion.

 No matter what ankle injury or condition is keeping you from enjoying an active life, you can count on our ankle doctors to provide the compassionate, individualized ankle treatments you need to get back to the activities you love.